aosman101/mini-lake-dbt-duckdb/README.md

 ## Quick start — run locally (interactive)

-These commands help you get up and running in a local development environment.
-Run them from the repository root.
+These commands will help you set up a local development environment.
+Execute them from the root of the repository.

 ```bash
 # create & activate a Python venv (Unix)